lidofinance/community-staking-module/docs/src/src/CSModule.sol/contract.CSModule.md

 ### reportValidatorExitDelay

-Handles tracking and penalization logic for validators that remain active beyond their eligible exit window.
+Handles tracking and penalization logic for a validator that remains active beyond its eligible exit window.

-*This function is called to report the current exit-related status of validator belonging to a specific node operator.
-It accepts a validator public key associated with the duration (in seconds) they was eligible to exit but have not.
+*This function is called by the StakingRouter to report the current exit-related status of a validator belonging to a specific node operator.
+It accepts a validator's public key, associated with the duration (in seconds) it was eligible to exit but has not exited.
-This data could be used to trigger penalties for the node operator if validator has been non-exiting for too long.*
+This data could be used to trigger penalties for the node operator if the validator has exceeded the allowed exit window.*

 ```solidity